sfeister/peridigm/doc/Trilinos.md

 The most notable required package above is SEACAS, which is used for input/output in the Exodus file format.

-And here are required TPL elements:
+And here are required third party library (TPL) elements:
 * HDF5
 * Netcdf
 * MPI